We compare Western Union and bank transfers to see who offers the cheapest and easiest way to send money overseas.

 - ** Additional fees and charges apply.
-The correspondence fee can not be paid by the sender when international money transfers are initiated online.
+The correspondence fee cannot be paid by the sender when international money transfers are initiated online.

-Western Union and bank transfer pick up options
+Western Union and bank transfer pick-up options

-|Western Union pickup option||Availability|
+|Western Union pickup option||Transfer time|

-|Bank account||Money can be made available within 1 - 2 business days.|
+|Bank account||Money can usually be made available within 0 - 3 business days, but the process can take up to 5 days.|

 |Cash||Money is available within minutes.|

-|Mobile Wallet||Money is available within minutes.|
+|Mobile wallet||Money is available within minutes.|

 What’s the difference between Western Union and a bank transfer?